SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImadh varavaramunayE nama:

 Simple meaning: “nama:” removes the weed in service.

-vyAkhyAnam: That is, though the word “weed” normally mean the removal of ahankAra and mamakAra, as it would refer to the obstacles (virOdhi), in thirumanthra as the central word (madhyama padham), here the removal of weed is about removal of the three obstacles viz svarUpa virOdhi (not being devoted exclusively to him only), upAya virOdhi (adopting something other than himself as the means to attain him), and purushArtha virOdhi (seeking something other than eternal service unto him) as here the reference to obstacles comes after the reference to prayer for service.
+vyAkhyAnam: That is, though the word “weed” normally means the removal of ahankAra and mamakAra, just as it would refer to the obstacles (virOdhi) of svarUpa virOdhi (not being devoted exclusively to him), upAya virOdhi (adopting something / someone other than himself as the means to attain him), and purushArtha virOdhi (seeking something other than eternal service unto him), here the removal of weed is about removal of obstacle in purushAertham (kainkaryam) since here the reference to obstacles comes after the reference to prayer for service.

 sUthram – 179